-- development of soil depth.
-A considerable part of physical heterogeneity are animal burrows that - 243 can reach several meters deep.
-Bioturbation (e.g. by earthworms, termites, ants, beetle and - 244 Diptera larvae, spiders, solitary bees and wasps, snails, isopods and amphipods, puffins, lizards, - porcupines, pigs, moles, voles, rabbits, foxes, or badgers) is a key process to the formation of soil - depth, soil structure and associated C translocation, as shown by several examples in Table 1 and - reviewed e.g. by Wilkinson et al. (2009).
+- 221 A considerable part of physical heterogeneity are animal burrows that can reach several meters - deep.
+Bioturbation (e.g. by earthworms, termites, ants, beetle and Diptera larvae, spiders, solitary - 223 bees and wasps, snails, isopods and amphipods, ground owls, lizards, porcupines, pigs, moles, - voles, rabbits, foxes, or badgers) is a key process to the formation of soil depth, soil structure and - 225 associated C translocation, as shown by several examples in Table 1 and reviewed e.g. by - 226 Wilkinson et al. (2009).